-- Are minor - Represent editorial changes intended to clarify or improve the screening process - Do not materially alter either the scope of the projects subject to the MCSR or the scope of the assessment for these projects; and - Do not reflect new or changed regulatory requirements, policies or standards.
+- 1. Represent editorial changes intended to clarify or improve the document and procedures screening process; - 2.
+Streamline or modify the planning process; and/or - 3.
+Do not materially alter either the scope of the projects subject to the MCSR or the factors to be considered in the assessment required for these projects.